-This is a suggested academic plan.
+This is a suggested academic plan for full-time students.
 Students may make adjustments and consult the current Undergraduate Catalog for course prerequisites.

 Denotes classes that satisfy a requirement where there may be other class choices available, please see your advisor for full course list.